bossm0n5t3r/auto-setup/README.md

 1. Delete firefox and default vim.
 2. Install vim and set vim as default editor.
 3. Install all the packages I need.
-4. Python 3.7 default Setup
-5. Setup pip and update
-6. Custom gsettings.
+4. Custom gsettings.
-7. Setup Git Global Config.
-(It'll ask for your name and email)
+5. Setup Git Global Config.
+(It'll ask for your `name` and `email`)
-8. Install VSCode, Java etc. (See below list)
+6. Install some programming languages and tools etc. (See below list)
-9. Cloning my personal git repositories.
+7. Cloning my personal git repositories.

 ## List

-- ~~Anaconda~~ (Leave as Comments)
+### auto-setup

 - Bleachbit
 - Google Chrome
 - D2Coding font
-- Java
+- Discord
 - LibreOffice
 - Telegram
+- zsh

+## Programming languages and tools

+### auto-setup

+- AdoptOpenJDK 16 openj9
+- Kotlin
+- Visual Studio Code
+- IntelliJ IDEA Community Edition

+### after-auto-setup

 - vim-plug
-- Visual Studio Code
+- jEnv
-- zsh
+- pyenv
-- My personal git repositories

 ## Note

-Tested on Ubuntu 19.10, but it should work with other Debian based distributions as well.
+Tested on Ubuntu 20.04, 19.10, but it should work with other Debian based distributions as well.